T

 landmark

-A beautifully restored section of the Great Wall known for its scenic beauty and well-preserved watchtowers.
-It's less crowded than Badaling and offers cable car and toboggan options.
+A beautifully restored section of the Great Wall, known for its scenic surroundings with lush greenery and watchtowers.
+It's less crowded than Badaling and offers excellent views.

 • Take the cable car up and the toboggan down for a fun experience.